openstack-archive/fuel-plugin-lma-collector/deployment_scripts/puppet/modules/lma_collector/README.md

 * `log_dashboard_port`: *Optional*.
 The port the Heka dashboard of log collector listens on.
   Valid options: a string.
 Default: `4352`.

-#### Class: `lma_collector::metrics::service_heartbeat`

-Declare this class to configure the AFD filter that sends the heartbeat metrics.

-##### Parameters

-* `services`: *Required*.
-List of services for which the AFD filter should emit the heartbeat metrics.
-Valid options: an array of strings.
-* `timeout`: *Optional*.
-Number of seconds after which the AFD filter will consider a service to be down if no metric has been received during this period.
-Valid options: an integer.
-Default: `30`.

 #### Class: `lma_collector::smtp_alert`